 The senior-level course emphasizes grand strategy and employs case studies that are distinctive in three respects.
 First, the course examines the dynamics and effects of long-term strategic competition.
-Such conflicts often entail protracted periods of intense fighting that produce truces and peace settlements, interwar and pre-war eras, as well as cold war conflicts and crises leading to war.
+Such conf licts often entail protracted periods of intense fighting that produce truces and peace settlements, interwar and pre-war eras, as well as cold war conf licts and crises leading to war.
 This dynamic provides an opportunity to consider the long-term effectiveness of all instruments of national power.
 Second, this course analyzes the strategic success and failure of great and regional powers as well as non-state actors.
 It contrasts maritime powers with land powers, exploring the different strategies open to them, and examines the resiliency of different kinds of political systems.
 Third, the case studies and strategic thinkers featured in the reading list examine diverse types of wars, encompassing a variety of operations and different keys to success.
-Success in one kind of conflict may be followed by failure in another; thus, an important aspect of strategic leadership is the ability to adapt.
+Success in one kind of conf lict may be followed by failure in another; thus, an important aspect of strategic leadership is the ability to adapt.
 Three basic types of war stand out in our syllabus: big (and generally protracted) wars fought for high stakes by the most powerful states of the international system, often as part of coalitions and in multiple theaters; regional wars fought within a single theater (or two contiguous theaters), typically of shorter duration than big wars; and insurgencies fought within a country against a failing, emerging, or well-established state by a non-state or sub-state movement that seeks to impose a new political system.
-Every case study in this course incorporates at least two of these basic types of war, and some case studies include all three types.
+Every case study in this course incorporates at least two of these basic types of war, and some case studies include all three types strategic effects of operations, exploring how battlefield outcomes can change the strategic environment.
+Operational success in war, for example, might open up new strategic opportunities.
+Operational failures might close off promising strategic courses of action.
+The interaction between the operational use of military force and strategic outcomes can lead to unanticipated results.
+The history of warfare provides many examples of disproportionate military victories that were largely unforeseen by planners.
+Alternatively, the commitment of large numbers of forces and huge resources does not ensure strategic success.
+Students examine how unanticipated second- and third-order effects frustrate planners who seek to dominate the battlefield and the course of operations.